zlovatt/zl_Scriptlets/readme.md

  - Select a text layer
  - Run script
  - It will create a slider on the text layer, and an expression on sourceText
+ - The slider will animate from 1 to the # of weights found
  - The expression will list all available font weights it can detect!
- - Animate / play with the slider, from 1 -> # of font weights in the list

 NOTES:

  - this may not work in every case.
 Fonts are weird.
  - this relies on CC 2019+.
+ - Font PostScript name logic from [Ten](https://github.com/ten-A/Extend_Script_experimentals) and licensed under MIT (included in the file)

 ---